 Beyond the World Records

-EPF engages in a range of other activities in-line with its objectives to strengthen the overall sport and development sectors.
-On request it supports other organisations to implement their own programmes, EPF develops and shares coaching and training tools improving gender equality in sport, and it engages local and global audiences through speaking events and sport-for-good fora.
+EPF engages in a range of other activities aligned with its objective to strengthen the overall sport and development sectors.
+At major events EPF has hosted high-level policy Equality Summits to discuss key challenges in women’s football with women and allies from around the world.
+On request it provides technical support and guidance to other organisations to strengthen their own programmes.
+EPF works with other sport-for-good (S4G) groups to develop and share coaching and training tools to improve gender equality and equity in sport, and it engages local and global audiences through speaking events and S4G fora.

 Global camps